Plurals and Events

 About the Author

-Barry Schein is Assistant Professor of Linguistics at the University of Southern California.
+Barry Schein is Professor of Linguistics at the University of Southern California and the author of Plurals and Events (MIT Press).